-These data somewhat overstate the case, as Kemmerer acknowledged, since the proportion of the immigrant populations above the eligible age of 10 years was much higher than that of native-born Americans (97%, as opposed to 75%).
-However, even if adjusted for this fact the foreign-born population would represent fewer than 18% of eligible persons, making their 72% share of deposits still remarkable.
+These data somewhat overstate the case, as Kemmerer acknowledged, since the proportion of the immigrant populations above the eligible age of 10 years was much higher than that of native-born Americans (97 percent, as opposed to 75 percent).
+However, even if adjusted for this fact the foreign-born population would represent fewer than 18 percent of eligible persons, making their 72 percent share of deposits still remarkable.

 This did not come as a surprise.
-In fact, the Post Office actively sought immigrant deposits in the early years, issuing circulars in 23 languages and providing special assistance for non-English-speaking users.
-The fact that large amounts of money were being sent by money order to European countries, for deposit in postal or other banks, had been much observed as a reason to expect the postal bank would serve a purpose.
+In fact, the post office actively sought immigrant deposits in the early years, issuing circulars in 23 languages and providing special assistance for non-English-speaking users.
+The fact that large amounts of money were being sent by money order to European countries, for deposit in postal or other banks, had been much observed as a reason to expect the postal bank to serve its intended purposes of helping depositors and stabilizing the banking system.
 U.S. postal officials proudly noted the declines in such outflows, which had been growing rapidly up to 1911, that occurred once the U.S. postal savings system was set up.
 14